taunsquared/taunsquared.github.io/_open-lab-notebook/03-cuttlefish-hunting-behavior.md

 ## Analysis

-Analysis code for the Cuttle Shuttle video dataset can be found [here](https://github.com/everymind/CuttleShuttle-Analysis).
+Analysis work on the Cuttle Shuttle video dataset can be found [here](https://github.com/everymind/CuttleShuttle-Analysis).

 ## Posters